trinhdavid/turtle/README.md

 if __name__ == '__main__':

     # Uncomment to run the direction file.
-The files
+Direction files
     # must be located in the same directory as
     # run_me.py.
 Run only one direction at a time.
     #